 Watch on YouTube: Creating a Flip Flop Circuit in the PLC

-If you have any questions or need further information please contact me.
+If you have any questions or need further information, please get in touch with me.

 If you’re like most of my readers, you’re committed to learning about technology.
-Numbering systems used in PLC’s are not difficult to learn and understand.
+Numbering systems used in PLCs are not challenging to learn and understand.
 We will walk through the numbering systems used in PLCs.
-This includes Bits, Decimal, Hexadecimal, ASCII and Floating Point.
+This includes Bits, Decimals, Hexadecimal, ASCII, and Floating Points.

 To get this free article, subscribe to my free email newsletter.